Women in New Zealand: Late 19th century

 After the New Zealand Wars around the late 1860s and early 1870s, iwi throughout New Zealand forged links to work together to have autonomy and a say through political means.
 Māori women were particularly influential at this time.

 Ann Robertson is thought to be the first women to address parliament in 1884.

+The Supreme Court ruled in November 1888 that a married woman could not hold a hotel licence to be a publican.

 In 1893, New Zealand became the first self-governing country in the world to allow women to vote.
 This included both European and Māori women.
 Elizabeth Yates became the first female mayor in the British Empire in 1893.